 By taking care of it.

 The remedy lies in taking incremental and repetitive steps to get back on track.
-And seeing yourself as a professional athlete and your creativity as the chore muscle of your growth and success.
+And seeing yourself as a professional athlete and your creativity as the core muscle of your growth and success.

-One of the most efficient technique I’ve used over the years, and that I’m currently using, is completing a daily creative challenge.
-A creative challenge is a creative outburst you commit to produce daily for a determined length of time: one week, one month or one year.
+One of the most effective techniques I’ve used over and over in the last 5 years is completing a daily creative challenge.
+A creative challenge is a creative outburst you commit to producing daily for a determined length of time: one week, one month or one year.
 You chose.

 It’s free and accessible to anyone.
 You can decide to start a creative challenge today and you’ll effectively be taking the first step toward healing.

-If using your creativity matters to you, you need to invest on it, and commit to taking care of it allocating time and resources to develop its strength and you will see it flourish.
+If your creativity matters to you, you need to invest in it and commit to taking care of it.
+You need to allocate time and resources to develop its strength and you will see it flourish.
 And when your creativity flourishes, you flourish.